I’ve never considered a facelift because I earn my living by looking old. ~Liz Smith

 - The Cook, The Thief, His Wife & Her Lover

 - A Christmas Carol (with Patrick Stewart)

 - Roman Polanski’s Oliver Twist

 - City of Ember (with Tim Robbins and Bill Murray)

-- Charlie and the Chocolate Family (with Johnny Depp — now do you recognize her?
-Sleepy Grandma Georgina)
+- Charlie and the Chocolate Family (with Johnny Depp.
+She played Sleepy Grandma Georgina)

 In 2007, Smith published a short story collection entitled Jottings: Flights of Fancy, appeared in a music video by Little Man Tate, and won the “Best Television Comedy Actress” at the British Comedy Awards for her role as the tippling Nana in The Royle Family.

 (The Royle Family, a BBC show that ran from 1998 to 2000 with subsequent yearly specials, centered on a telly-obsessed Manchester family.
 Although it never made it to the States, you can pick up the first few series on Netflix.)